 The second line of defence consists of risk management independent of operational business organisations that is run from the central cooperative.
-It is in charge of the Group's risk management framework, controls the risk-decision process and is responsible for the Group's consolidated risk exposure management and riskbearing capacity monitoring.
+It is in charge of the Group's risk management framework, supervises the risk-decision process and is responsible for the Group's consolidated risk exposure and risk-capacity monitoring.